LudovicEspeel/course-web-essentials/docs/33_using_api/README.md

 ```

 We need the `await` because we need to wait for the response and don't want to freeze the application.
-The response we get from an API is always a JSON format as a string, so to handle the data better we need to convert this to a JSON object.
+The response we get from an API is always a JSON format as a string, so to handle the data better we need to convert this to a JSON object:

 ```js
 let ipInfo = await response.json();